aarboleda1/Elements-Of-Programming-Interviews/notes.md

 # Invariants
 - Key strategy to determining whether to use an invariant and when designing an algorithm is to work on small examples to hypothesize the invariant

+# Binary Search Trees
+- Offer ability to efficiently search for a key, find min **AND** max elements, look for the successor or predecessor of a search key, and enumerate keys in a a range in sorted order, due to the BST properties

+- With a BST, you can iterate thru elements in **sorted order** in time O(n) regardless of whether it is balanced

+- Some problems need a combination of a **BST and Hash Table**.
+For example if you insert student objects into a BST and entries are ordered by GPA, and then the student's GPA needs to be updated, all we have is the student's name and new GPA, we cannot find the student by name without full traversal.
+However, with an additional hash table, we can directly go to the corresponding entry in the tree

+##